iszczesniak/cpp/memory/index.md

 `string{}`, which has no identity.
 The value of this expression is not copy-constructed or move-constructed into the variable.
-Instead, the value of `string{}` is created directly in the location of the variable -- we say that a copy or move constructor was elided.
+Instead, the value of `string{}` is created directly in the location of the variable -- we say that a temporary was materialized.

 ```cpp
 {% include_relative identity2.cc %}